Information for Researchers

 - Maintain contact with program managers and follow all of the steps provided in any guidance from sponsors.

 - Monitor guidance from sponsors including the Office of Management and Budget and your particular sponsor.
 SPA, OSP, and ORED are receiving guidance from some sponsors related to impacts on research and maintaining a list of publicly available resource pages.
 This information is being constantly updated.

 - PIs with funding from private sponsors should contact them directly for guidance.

 - Maintain communication with Sponsored Programs Accounting to discuss any sponsor guidance and options for possible modification to your project.

-Will faculty and researchers continue to have access to information resources provided through the MSU Libraries?
+Access to information resources provided through the MSU Libraries

 The MSU Libraries will continue to provide access to its online collections in order to provide faculty and researchers with the information resources they need.
 This includes providing document delivery and interlibrary loan services as well as “Ask A Librarian” services where library faculty are available for consultations via telephone and the online chat service.
 Visit for more information on the Library services continuity plan.

 Alternative activities that can be done if you or your lab are continuing to telework